 Setting up a Next.js project and installing dependencies

-• First, make sure that you have Node.js and npm installed on your computer.
-You can check if you have them installed by running node -v and npm -v in your terminal.
+- First, make sure that you have Node.js and npm installed on your computer.
+You can check if you have them installed by running

-• Next, create a new file called pages/index.js in your project directory.
-This file will contain the entry point for your app.
+pages/index.jsin your project directory.
+This file will contain the entry point for your app. - In the

 import React from 'react'